Keepnet – AI-powered human risk management platform logo

 What is Social Engineering?
 How to Prevent It?

 Social engineering exploits human psychology to deceive individuals into divulging confidential information or performing actions that compromise security.
-Recent data highlights the significant financial, operational, and reputational impacts of such attacks:
+Primary-source data from 2026 reports shows why the human layer remains the fastest path to breach:

 What is Social Engineering?